MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOTenantRename.md

 ### -WhatIf

-This parameter is not supported for this cmdlet.
+Not supported for this cmdlet.

 ### -Confirm